nathansdev/ContraFlutterKit/README.md

 To run the app with few dependencies not having null safety use below command
 - flutter run --no-sound-null-safety

+To run the web with few dependencies not having null safety use below command
+- flutter run -d chrome --no-sound-null-safety

 To take apk of the app with few dependencies not having null safety use below command
 - flutter build apk --no-sound-null-safety

+To take build for the web with few dependencies not having null safety use below command
+- flutter build web --no-sound-null-safety

 ## Kits